-The 2018 Career Fair is Thursday, March 15 from noon until 3 pm at the SUNY Poly Utica Campus.
+The Fall 2018 Career and Internship Fair is Friday, October 26 from noon until 3 pm at the SUNY Poly Utica Campus Center Gym.
 We expect a wide representation of area, statewide and national employers, as well as representatives from a variety of graduate programs.
-Registration is open until March 1.
-Payment is due by March 1.

 Tips and strategies for students

 - Dress to impress; proper business attire is recommended.
 Most experts agree that attire should be as if you are going to an interview.
 Professional dress sends a message to the recruiter that you are serious and interested.

 - Do your research.

 Prepare a list of organizations that you want to visit.
 Use your research to rank the organizations you're interested in.

 - Be prepared to ask questions of the employer representatives.
 Practice out loud; it helps.

 - One of the worst things to tell a recruiter is, "I'll take anything or ask, "What jobs do you have for me?
 These statements show a lack of interest and initiative.